St. Louis Metropolitan Police Department, Missouri

 Sergeant Peletiah Jenks was shot and killed when he attempted to disarm a woman who was waving a firearm around in a vacant lot near Biddle and Eighth Streets.

-Sergeant Jenks had been a member of the St. Louis Police Department for 15 years, and was survived by his wife and several children.
+Sergeant Jenks had served with the St. Louis Police Department for 15 years.
+He was survived by his wife and several children.

 Bio